 Pro Tip (as Steven Savage would say): If you’re interested in supporting comedy musicians, or if you’re a comedy musician yourself, take a moment to check out the Logan Whitehurst Memorial Awards: “created in 2011 to recognize outstanding work in comedy music and to pay tribute to Logan Whitehurst—a funny and very talented musician who passed away in 2006 at the age of 29.”

-For more information about Devo, please check out his page here at TSL, or visit his web site; stalk him on Facebook and Twitter; check out this really cool Dr. Who tribute album video; best of all, go to one of his concerts.
+For more information about Devo, please visit his web site; stalk him on Facebook and Twitter; check out this really cool Dr. Who tribute album video; best of all, go to one of his concerts.
 There are videos of his live shows on YouTube, of course, but they really do not do the magic justice (do they ever?)–if you like geeky comedy music, Devo’s music is definitely best experienced live….